RicardoHS/rust_wasm_game_of_life/README.md

 ### Built

+You will need cargo and npm installed.

-Simply run `wasm-pack build --release` and open `www/index.html` using a live server (or disabling CORS).
+Simply run `make` to build and install deps.
+Run `make run` to execute a live server (check logs for url).